mohsenhariri/machine-learning/README.md

 ## Hyperparameters

 The argument values have priority over the environment variables.
-If both of them are set, the environment variable is ignored.
+If both of them are set, the environment variables are ignored.

 - Test hyperparameters
   ```sh